OR WAIT 15 SECS

 The Health Protection Agency in the United Kingdom has released its latest quarterly figures on methicillin-resistant Staphylococcus aureus (MRSA) bloodstream infections and Clostridium difficile infections in the UK.
 These relate to the January to March 2008 period, the final quarter in the 2007/2008 financial calendar, providing annual figures for both infections.

-The latest figures on MRSA bloodstream infections show that there were 966 cases reported in
+The latest figures on MRSA bloodstream infections show that there were 966 cases reported in England during the January to March quarter of 2008.
+This represents an 11 percent decrease on the previous quarter (October to December 2007) when 1,088 reports were received.

 There was a 30 percent decrease in the number of cases reported in financial year 07/08 (4,438) compared to financial year 06/07 (6,383).
 This is the fourth annual decrease in such bloodstream infection cases and the most marked.